Pyrrhu5/CalibreAutoSync/README.md

 And add a line at the end, adapt the beginning to the method used to identify the device and the mount point

-`/dev/disk/by-label/KOBOeReader /mnt/ereader auto default,nofail 0 0`
+`/dev/disk/by-label/KOBOeReader /mnt/ereader auto user,rw,nofail 0 0`

 #### Test it

 Mount it first

-`sudo mount /mnt/ereader`
+`mount /mnt/ereader`

 Excepting no output